Kolkata Suburban Railway: Chord link line

 It has three interchange stations.
-Interchange is possible at Dum Dum Junction for the Eastern line (Sealdah–Gede mainline), at Dankuni Junction for the Eastern line (Howrah–Barddhaman Chord) and at Bally Halt (lying above Bally station) for the Eastern Line (Howrah–Barddhaman mainline).Kolkata metro Blue Line runs parallel to this line between Dumdum and Dakshineshwar, and has interchange facilities at Dum Dum, Baranagar and Dakshineswhar stations.
+Interchange is possible at Dum Dum Junction for the Eastern line (Sealdah–Gede mainline), at Dankuni Junction for the Eastern line (Howrah–Barddhaman Chord) and at Bally Halt (lying above Bally station) for the Eastern Line (Howrah–Barddhaman mainline).
+Kolkata metro Blue Line runs parallel to this line between Dumdum and Dakshineshwar, and has interchange facilities at Dum Dum, Baranagar and Dakshineswhar stations.

 Expansion

-A new line is under construction between Amta and Bagnan with a length of 16 km under the jurisdiction of the South Eastern Railway sanctioned in 2010–11.
-Another line is in progress between Masalandpur and Swarupnagar of 12.30 km, contract work has been awarded to RITES for soil testing.
-Another new line is in progress between the Dakshinbari and Tarakeswar with joint work by the ER and SER.
+During 2009-10, a new line between Amta and Bagnan was sanctioned by the South Eastern Railway.
+With a length of 16 km, it was expected to cost ₹195 crore.
+However, as of March 2016, only 3% of the corridor had been completed due to the non-availability of 168 acres of land.
+The same year, another new line between Machhalandapur and Swarupnagar with a length of 15 km was sanctioned by the Eastern Railway at a cost of ₹104 crore.
+However, no tenders were called because the required 83.48 hectares land was not available.
+In 2008-09, the 82.50 km Tarakeswar–Bishnupur railway line was sanctioned at a cost of ₹2082 crore.
+As of April 2025, 72.07 km has been commissioned.

-On the southern part of the Eastern Railways side, there is an expansion of the line between Canning and Jharkhali with a length of 42 km.
-The second expansion is at Kakdwip railway station and Budhakhali with a length of 5 km.
-It extends to Sagar Island on the Hooghly River delta.
-The island can only be reached by boat; expansion of this line is a boon for the people of island providing better connectivity.
+On the southern part of the Eastern Railways side, a 14.05 km expansion between Ghutiari Sharif and Canning, along with further extensions between Bhangonkhali–Basanti (14.30 km) and Basanti–Jharkhali (23 km), were approved in 2009-10 at a cost of ₹611.03 crore.
+A second expansion between Kakdwip railway station and Budhakhali was approved in 2011-12 with a cost of ₹61.85 crore.
+With a length of 5 km, it extends to Sagar Island on the Hooghly River delta.
+Since the island can only be reached by boat, expansion of this line would be a boon for its people, providing better connectivity.
 The third expansion is at Namkhana and Bakkhali with a length of 31 km, and a fourth expansion between Kulpi railway station and Bahrarat with a length of 38 km.
 However, due to land acquisition and political problems, although the projects are not officially dead, but progress is very very slow.

 Operations

 Services and security

 Three types of local train services are operated.
-They are normal locals, trains which stop at every station; galloping locals, these trains have limited stops and skip the smaller stations; and women-only trains known as Matribhoomi local.
+They are normal locals, trains which stop at every station; galloping locals, trains which have limited stops and skip the smaller stations; and women-only trains known as Matribhoomi local.

 The Railway Protection Force (RPF) and Government Railway Police (GRP) are responsible for the security of Kolkata Suburban Railway.
 The major stations in Kolkata also have closed-circuit cameras.